-The following mentioned are few self assessment performance review questions along with their work self evaluation answers.
+The following mentioned are few self-assessment performance review questions along with their work self-evaluation answers.

 On answering this question think about your general characteristics in real life and what people turn to you for.
-In everyone’s life there are instances when people have asked for help.
+In everyone’s life, there are instances when people have asked for help.
 This means that people know what they can rely on you for.

 2. What are your weaknesses?

 A wise man knows that each day is different and life can take an unexpected turn any moment.
 And if you aren’t prepared for times like that you’d be thrown off balance.
-So accept your weaknesses but do not cower to them rather rise to challenge and emerge victorious.
+So accept your weaknesses but do not cower to them rather rise to challenge and emerge victoriously.

 3. What gives you mental satisfaction?

 And having the means to find mental satisfaction is what will matter the most at the hardest of time.
 That is why the interviewers have to make sure that they are putting their work in the hands of a person who knows what he/she is doing.

 4. Are you happy with your work?

 If you are absolutely unable to be on easy terms with the demands of your work then you can take the matter to your employer rather than spoil your reputation with poor performance.
-At this question you need to evaluate your answers to employee self evaluation properly.
+At this question, you need to evaluate your answers to employee self-evaluation properly.